nbroeking/Haskell/presentation/BasicCategoryTheory.md

 Applicative's are a middle-child of sorts between functors and Monads.
-The typeclass for these applicatives is:
+The typeclass for these applicative's is:

 ```Haskell
     class (Functor f) => Applicative f where